Clinics & Services

 Family Planning and Sexual Health

 Our doctors and nurses provide a full range of contraceptive services, including coil fitting, depot injections and implants.
 We offer a symptom based sexual health service for both men and women.
 We can test for sexually transmitted diseases in the surgery with simple non-invasive tests.
 We are part of the national chlamydia screening programme for 16 to 24 year olds.
-We are currently not commissioned to do routine sexual health screens, you will need to go to local GUM clinics for these.
+We are currently not commissioned to do routine sexual health screens, you will need to go to local Sexual Health clinics for these.

 Oral contraception - The most popular form of contraception is still the pill.
 We like to check all new patients to whom we prescribe the pill, taking a full history and measuring blood pressure.
 We take the opportunity to do a cervical smear and chlamydia test as appropriate.
 We follow up after three or six months.
 If the pill is well tolerated, we only need to check you every year.
 The nurses run a drop-in pill clinic at 8:00 to 9:00 every Thursday morning; otherwise, you need an appointment for a pill repeat.